collective/pytest-plone/README.md

 `pytest` became the most popular choice for testing in Python.

 `pytest` is more flexible and easier to use than `unittest` and has a rich ecosystem of plugins that you can use to extend its functionality.
-## Warning

-**THIS PACKAGE IS NOT CONSIDERED TO BE STABLE AND FIXTURES COULD CHANGE BEFORE A FINAL RELEASE**

 ## Usage